jhunschejones/Music-Like-You-Mean-It-3/index.md

 # I Want To Help You Create the Best Rock And Heavy Music Of Your Career

 Thanks for visiting musiclikeyoumeanit.com!
-The world of online music production learning resources is a busy place, so I don't want to waste a single moment of your time.
+My name is Josh Jones and I am a musician, producer, engineer, online educator, and heavy music fan.
+The world of online learning resources for musicians and engineers is a busy place, so I don't want to waste a single moment of your time.

 {: .important-title }
 > Where do I start?